 Raw cashews are the perfect base for vegan cheeses and creams.
 They have lots of fat (flavor) but feature no dominant taste, so they are perfect for soaking and blending with other spices and ingredients.
-This recipe has been adapted from Chad Sarno's Cashew Cheese recipe, featured in VegNews.
-I've added some oil cured olives here for some saltiness and texture and layered it here with fresh chopped tarragon, which gives it a hint of herbiness and anise.
-The flavors worked really well here—the use of a ring mold to layer everything here isn't necessary, but it does fancy it up nicely if you're into that kind of thing.
+This recipe has been adapted from Chad Sarno’s Cashew Cheese recipe, featured in VegNews.
+I’ve added some oil cured olives here for some saltiness and texture and layered it here with fresh chopped tarragon, which adds a clean and herby licorice note.

 To serve: Take a round ring mold and place it on a plate.
 (I use a 1.75 X 3 inch mold.)
 Using a spoon, place a 1-inch layer of cheese on the bottom of the mold and press gently but firmly.
 Add a layer of the chopped tarragon and then spoon another layer of cheese over that.
 Add a layer of chopped olives and then a final layer of cheese.
 To serve, simply lift the ring up.